filecoin-project/filecoin-docs/content/en/get-started/store-and-retrieve/store-data/index.md

     Import 3, Root bafykb...
     ```

-    This process takes about 60 seconds.
+    This process takes up to 60 seconds.

 1. Make a note of the CID `bafykb...`.
 This is your **Data CID**.
 We'll use it in an upcoming section.

+{{< alert icon="tip" >}}
+'lotus client local' will list all the currently imported CIDs
+{{< /alert >}}

-Now that Lotus knows which file we want to use, we can create a deal with a Filecoin storage provider to store our data!
+Now that Lotus has imported your file, we can create a deal with a Filecoin storage provider to store our data!

 ## Find a storage provider